steamclock/internetmap/Data-Pipeline/README.md

 ### 6. Update unified.txt

 In order to speed up initial app load, we need to create the unified.txt file which contains quick lookup data for the new "default" year.

-Currently this is done by enabling the block of code in MapController.cpp that creates the unified file and then running tha app on an emulator in iOS.
+Currently this is done by enabling the block of code in MapController.cpp that creates the unified file, adding setTimelinePoint for the new year and then running tha app on an emulator in iOS.

+Notes:
+* Must build on an emulator to generate file.
+* Must update outupt directory in dumpUnified method to a local path on your machine.
+* Make sure unified.txt does not exist in the output directory; code will not replace existing file, so if you need to generate it multiple times, make sure you delete the old verion first.
-Note: Now that we have complete control over the data pipeline we should look into creating this file in python.
+* Now that we have complete control over the data pipeline we should look into creating this file in python.

 ## Troubleshooting